alerts & publications

 The Executive Order asserts that the Chinese Government is pursuing a national strategy of “Military-Civil Fusion” and is increasing the size of its military-industrial complex by compelling private and civilian Chinese companies to support the Chinese government’s military and intelligence activities.
 In parallel, the Executive Order states that those private and civilian Chinese companies raise capital by selling securities to US investors, thereby exploiting “United States investors to finance the development and modernization of its military.”

 The Executive Order targets Chinese companies that the US Department of Defense (“DOD”) has identified as “Communist Chinese military companies.”
-As required by Section 1237 of the FY1999 National Defense Authorization Act, DOD is required to identify companies engaged in commercial activities that are owned or controlled by the Chinese military and operate in the United States.
+As required by Section 1237 of the FY1999 National Defense Authorization Act, as amended, DOD is required to identify companies engaged in commercial activities that are owned or controlled by the Chinese military and operate in the United States.
 To date, DOD has publicly listed 31 such companies.1

 The Executive Order prohibits US individuals (citizens, permanent residents, and individuals in the United States) and entities (including foreign branches but not foreign subsidiaries) from engaging in transactions in the 31 designated Chinese companies’ publicly-traded securities, or securities derivative of or designed to provide investment exposure to such securities, beginning on January 11, 2021.
 The terms “derivative of” and “designed to provide investment exposure” are not defined in the Executive Order and await the issuance of regulations for clarification, but these terms appear intended to capture funds invested in the publicly-traded securities and other financial instruments related to the securities.
 The Executive Order also prohibits such transactions with any additional companies designated by the US Government, 60 days after any such determination.

 In addition, the Executive Order provides for a 10-month grace period in which US investors who hold designated company securities prior to January 11, 2021 will be permitted to divest through November 11, 2021.
 Similarly, holders of securities of companies designated in the future will have a one-year period from the date of designation to divest their interests.
+Possession of any such securities by a US person after November 11, 2021, or the one-year period from the date of designation, is prohibited.

 The Executive Order is limited to transactions in securities of the designated companies, and does not otherwise prohibit US persons from engaging in transactions with them (for example, supplier-customer trading relations are not impacted by the Executive Order), subject to other US laws and regulations.
 Nevertheless, the Executive Order will likely have a significant impact on both investors who hold individual securities and funds invested in securities of the 31 designated companies.
 It remains to be seen whether the incoming Biden Administration will adopt a different strategy as it forges its broader China policy.